Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 I made this so that it could be used in my [PTDE Mod Installer](https://github.com/Nordgaren/PTDE-Mod-Installer)

-If you're using this to patch a non-steam EXE, please get in contact with me so I can add the checksum.
+If you're using this to patch a non-steam EXE, please make sure to use version 1.7 and send me your UnpackLog.txt and version of the game me so I can add the checksum.

 ### Thank You